 Schema markup, aka structured data, is code that you put on your site to help the search engines return more informative and richer results - also known as “rich snippets”.

 Essentially, Schema markup tells search engines how to read the information on your webpage.

 Let’s say you use Schema markup to tell Google to use the data to display a recipe.

 When we search “brownie recipe”, here’s what Google returns:

-The search listing separates the rating (4.8), recipe time (1hr) and calories (144) from the rest of the meta description.
+The search listing separates the rating (4.8) and recipe time (1 hr) from the rest of the meta description.
 That’s because the Schema markup told Google to do that.